Useful-User/Laravel-examples/README.md

 **Develop** - Integration branch for features.
 All magic happens here! 🪄

+feature/**LE-7** - Refactoring all previous code and looking for ways to improve it.
+Fixed method and variable names not matching PSR-12.
+Adding declare(strict_types=1) and missing PhpDoc.

 feature/**LE-6** - Adding a Signature service to create unique tokens, signatures and verify them.
 Add token to hide internal number of request.
 Change the working logic from using an id to a token.
 Adding the Postman collection to the project.

 feature/**LE-5** - Adding fake quote requests to the database.
 Creating filtering and pagination logic in the quoterequest/list route.
 Creating a QuoteRequestService to move the filtering logic from the controller to a separate service.